Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/brambl_query.md

 * `depth` the depth of the block to get.
 The block at depth 1 is the highest block with a confidence factor that is greater than or equal to the value of the `confidenceFactor` parameter.
+* `timeoutMillis`  The maximum number of milliseconds to wait.
+The default value will be 1000 (1 second).
 * `confidenceFactor` is 1 minus the probability that a block will be reorged.
 The default value will be 0.9999999.

 #### Returns